PyroSama07/IPL_Dashboard/README.md

 ### Spring Boot Implimentation

-Change application.properties.variable.properties to application.properties and write the database url,password,username in src/main/resources
+Change application.properties.variable.properties to application.properties
-MYSQL should be used
+and provide the path of csv file there